Looking for the best 80s kids’ movies? Today I’m sharing a round up of 1980s films that I think your children will love.

 Winona Ryder is amazing as the depressed goth teenager who can’t stand her family, and the songs definitely stand the test of time.

-Another 1980s movie where the basic effects just add to the charm, Ghostbusters is the tale of three nerdy scientists who save New York from a badass ghost who wears a lycra bodysuit (hey, it was the 80s).
+Another one of those 1980s kids movies where the basic effects just add to the charm, Ghostbusters is the tale of three nerdy scientists who save New York from a badass ghost who wears a lycra bodysuit (hey, it was the 80s).

 Kids love the slime, the cool lasers, and the humour, which is mostly childish, and entirely brilliant.
 And there’s never a bad time for a hearty chorus of, “Who you gonna call?”